Skip to main content

 Capacity commitments statuses panel

-The view of the Capacity Commitments statuses panel The view of the Capacity Commitments statuses panel
+The view of the Capacity Commitments statuses panel

-• Active: CC is operational, and its CUs are either submitting CC proofs or participating in Deals
+• Active: The CC is operational, and its CUs are either submitting CC proofs or participating in Deals

 The CC Lifecycle